corsodr/shelf-v0/README.md

 - feedback

 ## Review
-- compare SQL queries to previous Shelf version
-- using email to query db - look at routes - get feedback
-- link google sub and db id?
-- API auth approach
-- delete middleware?
-- should I add link previews when user adds them?
+- should I add link previews to db when user adds them or when they save a collection?